shraman-rc/vae/README.md

 # VINNy

-An (outdated) implementation of VAEs.
+An implementation of VAEs in (and old version of) Tensorflow.

 This repo is also a project submission for Tamara Broderick's "Bayesian Inference" (6.882) course at MIT.